Wang Rui (curler): Women's

 Wang threw fourth stones for the Chinese women's team in 2019, debuting at the 2019 World Qualification Event, which she won with teammates Mei Jie, Yao Mingyue and Ma Jingyi.
 This qualified China for the 2019 World Women's Curling Championship, which the team played in.
 There, the rink finished round robin with a 7–5 record and then lost in their quarterfinal match against Switzerland.
+Wang would compete as third alongside Han Yu on home soil at the 2022 Winter Olympics, where the team would finish 4–5 in the round-robin, finishing 7th.